wasp-os/wasp-os/docs/appguide.rst

 :py:meth:`~.TemplateApp.foreground`.
 When it is active the application owns the screen and must draw and maintain its user interface.

-If the system manager wants to put the watch to sleep then it will tell the active application to :py:meth:`~.TemplateApp.sleep`.
+If the screen timeout is near, the system manager will want to turn the screen off to save power.
+It will call the sleep entry point of the currently active application (here, it would be :py:meth:`~.TemplateApp.sleep`).
-If the application returns True then the application will remain active whilst the watch is asleep.
+Several situations are possible:

-It will receive no events nor the application tick whilst the system is asleep and, instead, must wait for a :py:meth:`~.TemplateApp.wake` notification telling the application that the device is waking up and that it may update the screen if needed.
+* If no sleep() method was implemented in the app, a default sleep() method will be used to turn the screen off, put the application in the background and switch to the default application (usually the main clock application).
+Turning the screen on will appear as though the user exited the application.

-If an application does not support sleeping then it can simply not implement :py:meth:`~.TemplateApp.sleep` or :py:meth:`~.TemplateApp.wake`.
+* If the sleep() method was implemented and returns True, turning the screen back on will directly show the app instead of the home menu.
-In this case the system manager will automatically return to the default application, typically the main clock face.
+* If the sleep() method returns False, turning the screen on will show the main clock application.

-Some applications may support sleeping only under certain circumstances.
-For example a stopwatch may choose to remain active when the watch sleeps only if the stopwatch is running.
+Here, "sleep" only refers to the appearance of the watch (screen turned off, unresponsive to touch) and not to any kind of power saving feature.
+For example, sleeping has no effect on bluetooth connectivity.

-This type of application must implement :py:meth:`~.TemplateApp.sleep` and return False when it does not want to remain active when the system resumes.
+Note that while the system is asleep (no matter what method were implemented, if any), the application cannot receive events nor ticks.
+Instead, it must wait for a :py:meth:`~.TemplateApp.wake` notification telling the application that the device is waking up, allowing it to update the screen if needed.

 .. note::

     Most applications should not implement :py:meth:`~.TemplateApp.sleep`
-    since it is often a better user experience for the watch to return to the
+    since it is often a better user experience for the watch to return to the default application when they complete an interaction.
+Notable exceptions include clock related apps like the stopwatch, which returns True when the stopwatch is running and False instead.

 The full list of application entry points can be found at the bottom of this page.